Home / publications / briefings /

 This briefing focuses on asylum seekers receiving support from the government.
 There are three types of support available. ...
 Click to read more.

 The number of people living in contingency accommodation between March 2020 and March 2023 may be underestimated.
 This is because all Section 4 recipients during this period are recorded in the data as being in ‘Dispersal accommodation’, in line with Section 4 regulations.
-However, due to shortages in dispersal housing, some were, in fact, placed in contingency hotels from March 2020 onwards.
+However, due to shortages in dispersal housing, some were in fact placed in contingency hotels from March 2020 onwards.

 Figure 1